George Hamilton Teed: Life and work

 In 1912 Teed published the first tale in the Union Jack, Dead Man's Shoes.
 In all, the partnership sold 17 stories to Union Jack but came to an end when Mrs. Sempill and Teed fell out, possibly over money.
-In October of that year Teed went to the offices of the Amalgamated Press to disclose that he was the author behind the stories recently sold to them by Mrs. Storm.
+In 1913 Teed went to the offices of the Amalgamated Press to disclose that he was the author behind the stories recently sold to them by Mrs. Storm.
 Though sceptical, editor W. H. Back sat him down at a typewriter in the office, saying: "Write me two chapters of a Blake yarn."
 Teed did so and in such style that his credentials were no longer in question.
 From that point on, Teed became a regular contributor of the Union Jack and other Amalgamated Press publications.

 The 'Teed era' truly began in 1913 with the creation of three of his most legendary characters: Yvonne Cartier, a female criminal mastermind who sets out to avenge her family in an 8-part epic tale, Dr. Huxton Rymer a world renowned surgeon who turns to a life of crime and Prince Wu Ling, a member of the Chinese imperial family bent on world domination.

-For fans, 1913 was the start of the Sexton Blake golden era and Teed played no small part in it.
-He wrote the Easter, Summer and Christmas double issues that year.
-The Sacred Sphere the 1913, Christmas double issue, includes all three legendary characters he created that year: Yvonne Cartier, Dr. Huxton Rymer and Prince Wu Ling.
+For fans, 1913 was the start of the Sexton Blake Golden Age and Teed played no small part in it.
+He wrote eighteen tales that year, seventeen of which were published in The Union Jack, setting the record for most stories published by a single author in that story paper He wrote the Easter, Summer and Christmas double issues for 1913.
+The Sacred Sphere the 1913, Christmas double issue, includes all three of the characters he introduced: Yvonne Cartier, Dr. Huxton Rymer and Prince Wu Ling.
 It is considered one of the best Sexton Blake tales of all time.
-He would continue to write many of the double issues in the following years.
-In 1915 he also began writing stories for The Nelson Lee Library a popular story paper that featured Nelson Lee, another popular detective.
-Like he had done for Blake, Teed created a female adversary for Lee: Mademoiselle Miton, The Black Wolf, a skilled thief whose tales stretched over 17 episodes.
-In 1915 he was asked to write the debut story for The Sexton Blake Library.
+He would continue to write many of the double issues in the following years and began introducing even more new characters in 1914.

+Teed wrote for many of the Amalgamated Press' publications including; The Boys' Friend Library, Boys Realm, Boys Journal and Answers Library.